techtolentino/techtolentino.github.io/README.md

 <br>

+#### Future stories

+Here are some of the ideas I had for [future posts](https://github.com/techtolentino/techtolentino.github.io/wiki/Blog-ideas).

 #### Contributions

 If you notice a problem or have a suggestion, I'm definitely open to hearing from you.
 As a contributor to Open Source, I value the benefits of social coding and shared knowledge.